-The votes are in, Trip Advisor’s users have spoken and best beach in the UK for 2015 is officially Woolacombe Bay in Devon.
+The votes are in, Trip Advisor’s users have spoke and best beach in the UK for 2015 was officially Woolacombe Bay in Devon.

 The Great British seaside is a wonderful thing, if you’re looking for bucket and spade summer holidays or bracing winter walks and fresh air, just get yourself down to the beach.
 If you don’t know this part of the world, let me tell you more.

 Woolacombe Beach in North Devon ranked as number 1 beach in the UK and the fourth best beach in Europe.
-Taking things global, this British gem came it at number 13.
+Taking things global, this British gem came it at number 13 back in 2015.

 That’s pretty impressive.